hoffmanc/resque-wiki/FAQ.md

 No answer.

-## How to work around "MySQL server has gone away" error ?
+## How do you work around the `MySQL server has gone away` error ?

-In your `perform` method add the following line:
+In your `perform` method, add the following line:

 ``` ruby
 class MyTask
   def self.perform
     ActiveRecord::Base.verify_active_connections!
     # rest of your code
   end
 end